Kavoshgare-Keyhan/3dshape-vqvae-pyTorch/README.md

+# 3dshapes Image Reconstruction via VQVAE
-Reconstruct 3d shapes dataset by applying VQVAE method in PyTorch framework.
+Reconstruct 3d shapes dataset by applying the VQVAE method in the PyTorch framework.